Skip to content

 PP-YOLOE+x 640 54.7 - 14.3 98.42 206.59

-• Well-Maintained Ecosystem: Benefit from active development, a strong community, frequent updates, and integration with tools like Ultralytics HUB for MLOps.
+• Well-Maintained Ecosystem: Ultralytics provides a robust ecosystem with active development, strong community support on GitHub, and integration with Ultralytics HUB for end-to-end MLOps.

 📅 Created 1 year ago ✏️ Updated 1 month ago